Hit-and-run crash leaves pedestrian with life-threatening injuries

-JACKSONVILLE, Fla. - The Jacksonville Sheriff's Office and Jacksonville Fire and Rescue responded to a hit-and-run crash on Barnett Street just after 1 a.m.
-Saturday.
+JACKSONVILLE, Fla. - Police are looking for a vechile that struck a pedestrian in Northwest Jacksonville just after 1 a.m.
+Saturday morning and left the scene.

-When officers arrived on scene, they found a pedestrian lying in the road.
-JFRD transported the pedestrian to a local hospital with life-threatening injuries.
+Officers and Jacksonville Fire Rescue was called to the hit-and-run crash on Barnett Street near the intersection of West Fifth Street, where a pedestrian was lying in the street.
+The victim was taken to a local hospital with life-threatening injuries.

-Traffic Homicide and Crime Scene Unit Detectives took over the investigation, but there were no witnesses at the scene.
+Traffic homicide detectives investigating the crash were looking for witnesses or surveillance video and crime scene officers gathered evidence.

 Copyright 2019 by WJXT News4Jax - All rights reserved.